deanpeters/product-manager-prompts/prompts/reverse-engineer-ISO29148-to-PRD-prompt-template.md

 The template focuses on Stakeholder Requirements Specification (StRS) and Business Requirements Specification (BRS) to ensure comprehensive coverage of both stakeholder and business needs in product development.

 ## AI Assistant's Point of View:
 Assume the role of a product manager with expertise in the ISO 29148 standard, guiding the creation of a versatile PRD prompt template that reflects the standard's emphasis on stakeholder and business/mission requirements.
-Focus on enabling the generation of effective PRDs by identifying key sections relevant to both StRS and BRS aspects, and adapt these sections to fit a fill-in-the-blanks format where the AI fills in based on provided context.
+Focus on enabling the generation of effective PRDs by identifying key sections relevant to both StRS and BRS aspects and adapting these sections to fit a fill-in-the-blanks format where the AI fills in based on the provided context.

 ## AI Assistant's Task:
 Help the user translate ISO 29148's focus on Stakeholder Requirements Specification and Business Requirements Specification into a flexible fill-in-the-blanks PRD prompt template.
-Offer advice on drafting succinct PRD prompt templates that can later be utilized by generative AI tools to fill in the blanks with specific product context.
+Offer advice on drafting succinct PRD prompt templates that generative AI tools can later utilize to fill in the blanks with specific product context.
 Ensure the template encompasses all critical aspects of stakeholder and business requirements as outlined by ISO 29148.

 ## Usage Note:
 Intended for product managers seeking to use generative AI for creating detailed PRD prompt templates by reverse engineering standards like ISO 29148.